 Drawings from the Theresienstadt Ghetto

-The exhibition shows works of the Czech-Jewish artist and caricaturist Bedřich Fritta produced in the Theresienstadt ghetto between 1942 and 1944.
-Deported to Theresienstadt on 4 December 1941, Fritta supervised the drawing studio of the Jüdische Selbstverwaltung (Jewish self-administration).
-Up to twenty detained artists worked there on assignments for the SS.
-They were forced to draw building plans, diagrams, and statistics which reinforced the desired image of the ghetto's smooth functioning.
-Secretly, the artists depicted daily reality in the ghetto.
-In October 1944, Fritta was deported to Auschwitz, where he died, soon after arriving, of the repercussions of an illness.
-The majority of his inofficial works, around one hundred sheets in total, survived in hiding and is now in the possession of the artist's son.
-The collection, large ink drawings as well as small sketches, will be on display for the first time in this scale.
+The exhibition shows drawings of the Czech-Jewish artist and cartoonist Bedřich Fritta, which were produced in the Theresienstadt ghetto between 1942 and 1944.
+Deported to Theresienstadt on 4 December 1941, Fritta was appointed head of a Jewish-governed drawing studio.
+Up to twenty artists worked there on behalf of the SS.
+They were forced to draw building plans, illustrated diagrams, and statistics that would support the official image of the ghetto's smooth functioning.
+But in secret, the artists captured the reality of daily life.
+In October 1944, Fritta was deported to Auschwitz, where he died of illness on November 5.
+The majority of his unofficial works survived in hiding, around one hundred pictures in total, and is now in the possession of the artist's son.
+The collection, which includes large ink drawings as well as small sketches, will be on display for the first time in this scale.

 17 May - 25 August 2013